-The Borough of Koppel was incorporated in 1912, and it was named for Arthur Koppel of the Orenstein-Koppel Co.
+The Borough of Koppel was incorporated in 1912.
+It was named for Arthur Koppel of the Orenstein-Koppel Co.

 Fun facts about Koppel:

 -The Orenstein-Koppel Co., a German manufacturing firm, purchased 558 acres of land above the Beaver River in Big Beaver Township.
-Houses were built in the same year, and the plant was constructed in 1907.
+The plant was constructed and houses were built in 1907.
 Railroad cars were built for sugar cane and crushed rock uses.

--The Orenstein-Koppel buildings, manufacturing plant and most of the town was confiscated by the U.S. government in 1917, and it was sold to the Koppel Industrial and Equipment Co.
+-The Orenstein-Koppel buildings, manufacturing plant and most of the town was confiscated by the U.S. government in 1917.
+It was sold to the Koppel Industrial and Equipment Co.

 -The Pittsburgh, Harmony, Butler and New Castle Street Railway was built in town during 1915.